sean-purcell/gbjit/README.md

 TODO: Determine if some of those should be on the stack instead of a register

 ### Stack layout
-0x58 bytes of stack space are allocated
+0x68 bytes of stack space are allocated
-Top 0x28 are used for saving rbp, r12-r15
+Top 0x30 are used for saving rbx, rbp, r12-r15

 0x00-0x02: Scratch space
 0x02-0x03: LAHF format F